Shrinking AGI timelines: a review of expert forecasts

 1. Leaders of AI companies

-The leaders of AI companies are saying that AGI arrives in 2–5 years.
+The leaders of AI companies are saying that AGI arrives in 2–5 years, and appear to have recently shortened their estimates.

 This is easy to dismiss.
 This group is obviously selected to be bullish on AI and wants to hype their own work and raise funding.

 However, I don’t think their views should be totally discounted.
-They’re the people with the most visibility into the capabilities of next-generation systems.
+They’re the people with the most visibility into the capabilities of next-generation systems, and the most knowledge of the technology.

 And they’ve also been among the most right about recent progress, even if they’ve been too optimistic.